aleccool213/blog/content/blog/2019-12-15-cypress/index.md

 ![](./undraw_browser_support.png)

 Unfortunately, if your organization needs to have support for IE11, you are out of luck.
-[The Cypress team as explicitly said they won't be supporting it](https://github.com/cypress-io/cypress/issues/310#issuecomment-337349727).
+[The Cypress team has explicitly said they won't be supporting it](https://github.com/cypress-io/cypress/issues/310#issuecomment-337349727).
 [There is an incredible thread on Github](https://github.com/cypress-io/cypress/issues/310) that I really hope you read through.
 It goes into why they are rolling this out slowly and didn't choose WebDriver from the beginning and wrote their own custom driver.

 For us at Yolk, we needed IE11 support for a couple of our applications.
 We kept getting regressions within IE11 and needed more comprehensive test coverage.
 We decided to use [Browserstack Automate](https://www.browserstack.com/automate) and Selenium to cover these apps.
 For CI, we already had the app built and running in Cypress, we just needed to add a new build step that ran these tests using the [Browserstack Local Proxy](https://github.com/browserstack/browserstack-local-nodejs).

 For the tests themselves, we decided to integrate Selenium with [Cucumber](https://github.com/cucumber/cucumber-js), a common pairing.
 To make this process easier, we copied our Gherkin `.feature` files over to a new folder and wrote specific Selenium-based step implementations.

-A cool concept I had an idea for was to re-use the same `.feature` files across both Cypress and Selenium.
+> A cool concept I had an idea for was to re-use the same `.feature` files across both Cypress and Selenium.
 If anyone has ideas on this, please comment below with your suggestion 😃

 It depends on how far you take this strategy and to decide if having duplicate test coverage is worth it to you.
 For us, having at least happy-path end-to-end test coverage in I.E.11 gave us a huge amount of confidence when deploying so the cost was worth it.
 In my opinion, it isn't as bad as it seems, our Cypress tests cover Chromium-based browsers (with Firefox support coming soon) and our Selenium tests cover I.E.11.
 With I.E.11 being phased out more and more, even in the enterprise, the need for Selenium will go away and the need for Cypress will get even larger.